-physicians PREGCAT pregnancy category variable - identifies the FDA pregnancy category to which a particular drug has been assigned TCn therapeutic classification variable - assigns a drug to one or more therapeutic/chemical categories; can have up to three categories per drug

-RXDRGNAM generic name of the drug most commonly used by prescribing category given to a drug

-TCnSn therapeutic sub-classification variable - assigns one or more subcategories to a more general therapeutic class category given to a drug

-TCnSn\n therapeutic sub sub-classification variable - assigns one or more sub sub-categories to a more general therapeutic class category and sub-
+RXDRGNAM generic name of the drug most commonly used by prescribing physicians PREGCAT pregnancy category variable - identifies the FDA pregnancy category to which a particular drug has been assigned TCn therapeutic classification variable - assigns a drug to one or more therapeutic/chemical categories; can have up to three categories per drug TCnSn therapeutic sub-classification variable - assigns one or more sub-categories to a more general therapeutic class category given to a drug TCnSn_n therapeutic sub sub-classification variable - assigns one or more sub sub- categories to a more general therapeutic class category and sub-category given to a drug

 Users should carefully review the data when conducting trend analyses or pooling years or panels because Multum's therapeutic classification has changed across the years of the MEPS.
 The Multum variables on each year of the MEPS Prescribed Medicines files reflect the most recent classification available in the year the data were released.
 Since the release of the 1996 Prescribed Medicines file, the Multum classification has been changed by the addition of new classes and subclasses, and by changes in the hierarchy of classes.
 Three examples follow: 1) In the 1996-2004 Prescribed Medicines files, antidiabetic drugs are a subclass of the hormone class, but in subsequent files, the antidiabetic subclass is part of a class of metabolic drugs.
 2) In the 1996-2004 files, antihyperlipidemic agents are categorized as a class with a number of subclasses including HMG-COA reductase inhibitors (statins).
 In subsequent files, antihyperlipidemic drugs are a subclass, and HMG-COA reductase inhibitors are a sub-subclass, in the metabolic class.
 3) In the 1996-2004 files, the psychotherapeutic class comprises drugs from four subclasses: antidepressants, antipsychotics, anxiolytics/sedatives/hypnotics, and CNS stimulants.
 In subsequent files, the psychotherapeutic class comprises only antidepressants and antipsychotics.
 Changes may occur between any years.
-For additional information on these and other Multum

-Lexicon variables, as well as the Multum Lexicon database itself, please refer to the Multum website.
+For additional information on these and other Multum Lexicon variables, as well as the Multum Lexicon database itself, please refer to the Cerner Multum file.